Jamf (JAMF)

 13. Is Now The Time To Buy Jamf?

-Jamf’s price-to-sales ratio based on the next 12 months is 2.1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Jamf’s price-to-sales ratio based on the next 12 months is 2.3x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're fairly confident there are better stocks to buy right now.